We're all being asked to play our part to keep each other safe. Here are some tips to help you travel safely on the public transport network.

 If you do need to travel on the network, keep your distance where you can and respect the clearance zone around our drivers.

-- Avoid busy services by travelling outside peak times (7am to 9am and 4.30pm to 6.30pm) and travel only as far as you need to and for a permitted purpose
+- Avoid busy services by travelling outside peak times (7am to 9am and 4.30pm to 6.30pm)

 - At stops and on platforms, keep your distance from others who are waiting